-The holidays in New Orleans are filled with numerous traditions and events for the whole family to enjoy.
-While New Orleans is known for being a Catholic city – see St. Louis Cathedral and the Saints – the city is also home to Touro Synagogue, the first Jewish congregation in the Gulf South, established in 1828.
+The holidays in New Orleans are filled with traditions and events for the whole family to enjoy.
+While New Orleans is a predominantly Catholic city – see St. Louis Cathedral and the Saints – the city is also home to Touro Synagogue, the first Jewish congregation in the Gulf South, established in 1828.

-This year, the first night of Hanukkah falls on Tuesday, December 12.
-From then until December 20, the eight days of Hanukkah are a celebration of spirituality over materialism, light over darkness, and the holiday commemorating the reclamation of the Holy Temple in Jerusalem and the Maccabean Revolt on the Seleucid Empire over 21 centuries ago.
+This year, the first night of Hanukkah falls on Sunday, Dec.
+2. From then until Dec.
+10, the eight days of Hanukkah are a celebration of spirituality over materialism, light over darkness, and the holiday commemorating the reclamation of the Holy Temple in Jerusalem and the Maccabean Revolt on the Seleucid Empire over 21 centuries ago.
 Here’s how you can celebrate in New Orleans.

 Hanukkah Events Around New Orleans

-On the first night of Chanukah, celebrate with the community as the Menorah is lit on the Riverfront.
-Enjoy music, kosher food, entertainment, and a Dreidel House for children at this event.
-The grand Menorah lighting is at 6 p.m. on the terrace overlooking the Mississippi River.
+On the first night of Hanukkah, celebrate with the community as the Menorah is lit on the Riverfront.
+Enjoy music, kosher food, entertainment, and children’s activities at this event.
+The grand Menorah lighting will take place at 5 p.m. on the terrace overlooking the Mississippi River.

-The Jewish Children’s Regional Service presents this Hanukkah celebration.
-It’s a night of live music from The Marc Stone 3, a silent auction, and delicious latkes whipped up from Chefs Mike Freidman and Greg Augarten, co-owners of Pizza Delicious.
+The Jewish Children’s Regional Service presents this Chanukah celebration.
+It’s a night of live music from the Joe Gelini Trio, a silent auction, an open bar, and delicious latkes whipped up from Chef Adam Biderman, owner of The Company Burger.
 Proceeds from the event go to support Jewish children throughout the Greater New Orleans area through needs-based scholarships.
-Tickets are $25.
+Tickets are $30 in advance.

-Louisiana’s oldest congregation has their Shabbat Evening Chanukah service followed by a special Chanukah family dinner at 6:30 p.m. on this fourth night of Chanukah.
+Louisiana’s oldest congregation has their Shabbat Evening Chanukah service at 6 p.m. followed by a special Chanukah dinner and Bingo Tournament at 7:15 p.m.

-Celebrate the eighth night of Chanukah at the New Orleans Jewish Community Center.
-Free and open to the community, this celebration will include a feast of fried chicken and latkes as the Menorah is lit.
-Live music will be performed by the folk duo Eric & Happie.
+As Chanukah draws to a close, celebrate at the New Orleans Jewish Community Center.
+Free and open to the community, this celebration will include a Chanukah dinner and a Menorah lighting.
+Live music will be performed by bluegrass band Nefesh Mountain.